How Are Michigan DUI Super Lawyers Selected?

 Former NYC & Michigan Prosecutor

 My name is Jonathan Paul, and I'm a drunk driving defense attorney in Michigan.
 As part of my practice, I defend doctors, fellow attorneys, executives, senior military officers, teachers, professional and college athletes, airline pilots, and the good hard working people of Michigan who find themselves charged with a drunk driving offense.
+I have authored five books including:

 I currently live in Ann Arbor with my wife and kids, and prior to entering private practice, I was an Assistant District Attorney in New York City, and an Oakland County (Michigan) Prosecutor.

 As a prosecutor, I successfully prosecuted thousands of high profile felony, misdemeanor and drunk driving cases.
-During my career as a prosecutor, I never lost a trial, and had a 100 percent conviction rate.

 I'm currently a criminal defense attorney at Kelly & Kelly, P.C., a well established and Better Business Bureaus Accredited law firm that has been fighting for clients for the past thirty years.
-While I'm usually the lead attorney on criminal cases, I use a team approach, which gives the client multiple legal minds working on their case, and helping the client get the absolute best outcome.
+While I'm usually the lead attorney on most criminal cases, we use a team approach, which gives the client multiple legal minds working on their case, and helping the client get the absolute best outcome.

 Since leaving my career as a prosecutor, I've been selected and recognized in 2013 2014, 2015, 2016, 2017 & 2018 by Super Lawyers Magazine.
 This selection by Super Lawyers Magazine was featured in Hour Detroit Magazine and the New York Times.
 My work as a Michigan criminal defense lawyer has also earned me a "Superb" 10.0 Avvo Rating.